 Client Quote 'You have been there for me at the hardest time in my life.
 The most helpful thing has been, that you don't judge me, even when I am being difficult'. (adult female)

 I work as an Independent Counsellor in Private Practice, this means that you will receive a speedy, personal and confidential service.
 This means that the things we discuss will not become part of your medical records.
 Of course if you wish to inform your GP of our sessions you are free to do so.
-The confidentiality clause of you personal information extends to cover any one else.
-In other words your personal information will not be shared with anyone.
+Your personal information will not be shared with anyone.
 Keeping your information confidential, is very important to me.
-It is also part of the 'code of practice', of the British Association for Counselling and Psychotherapy (BACP) whom I am a member of and also a Registered Practitioner.
+It is also part of the 'code of practice', of the British Association for Counselling and Psychotherapy (BACP) whom I am a member of and I am also a Registered Practitioner.

-I would like to say few words on working with children and adolescents.
-I have many years experience of working successfully with children and adolescents.
+During my career I have also spent many years working with children and adolescents.
 When I work with children and adolescents I use a different approach.
-My approach is mindful of the three different stages of a child's development.
+My approach is mindful of the different stages of a child's emotional development.
 Children and adolescents go through several different emotional and developmental stages and changes, before reaching adulthood.
 They see the world differently compared to adults.
-So it is important that a counselling approach takes account of this.
-I am always consciously mindful of this and tailor the work according to an individual child's age, ability and personality.
+My counselling approach takes account of this.
 A younger child will normally experience the work as 'play' although it will be therapeutic play.